ONDC-Official/automation-report-service/src/validations/ONDC:LOG10/1.2.5/README.md

 - `Order.created_at` and `updated_at` must be the same and not future-dated to `context/timestamp`.
 - `fulfillments/start/instructions` are required when `ready_to_ship = 'yes'`.
+- `cod_settlement_detail' tag should be present for COD flow

 #### /on_confirm